 - 6 months or more

-How satisfied were you with the wait time?
+How satisfied were you with the time you had to wait between requesting care and when you spoke with a primary health care provider?
 (Subjective measure)

 Would you say: